alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 beyond a nice correct formula.
 It would be even better to have a theoretical background that predicted MOND on its own.

+### 🔦 Speed of Light

+There is one aspect of the new physics that has been challenged many many times but which every time comes out victorious and reinforced: the constant speed of light, which is also the maximum possible speed in the universe.

+A little anecdote can illustrate the strength of this conviction among physicists.
+In 2012 a colleague at a previous job asked me what I thought about the discovery of a signal that travelled faster than light at CERN.
+Apparently having 99 scientists signing the paper was a guarantee of good science, something which I highly doubted.
+I was of course not alone in this intuition, nor especially prescient;
+special relativity is just the safest bet.
+And lo and behold,
+some months later the anomaly was correctly diagnosed as a faulty computer connection.

+Am I so clever as to have guessed the correct option, or too arrogant to recognize that there might be a limit here that will prove wrong too?
+In fact there is a joke among physicists about betting against the speed of light.

+Special relativity works also well with all the latest theories, at least to those that work.
+So, as far as we know right now,
+**special relativity is the only fundamental truth**.
+But only because it has been adapted to changing conditions.
+Of course this situation might change at any point.

 ### 🔬 Quantum Limits

 On the quantum front there have been many improvements